opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/query-group-lifecycle-api.md

 ## Example requests

-The following requests show how to use the Query Group Lifecycle API.
+The following example requests show how to use the Query Group Lifecycle API.

 ### Creating a query group